Schwad/chronic_pain_outcomes_in_ruby_talk/slides.md

 .left[* Laura had become *very* good at monitoring pain to her standard] .left[* !>5? no relief for you]
 .left[* Adjustment for the race to the top]

 ---
 class: center, middle
+# Making things mobile

+.left[* Since we traveled very little during this time, I would manually reset the coordinates when we visited family elsewhere, etc]
+.left[* This would benefit from location tracking which I was reluctant to do, and wouldn't want to build a native app just to have that]

+---
+class: center, middle